Strata Global

 Construction of steep soil slope at South Carolina

 The South Carolina Department of Transportation (SCDOT) needed a new road next to a CSX railroad track.
 Strata’s engineering experts proposed the StrataSlope system.
-The StrataSlope system suggested by Strata’s engineering specialists is the product that utilizes StrataGrid 200 geogrid for geosynthetic reinforcement and a special slope covering.
+The StrataSlope system suggested by Strata’s engineering specialists utilizes StrataGrid 200 geogrid for geosynthetic reinforcement and a special slope covering.

-By tightly binding the soil’s compressive strength to the geogrids’ tensile strength.
+The effectiveness of these systems comes from combining the soil’s compressive strength with the geogrids’ tensile strength.
 The performance of geogrid-reinforced systems depends largely on proper soil-geogrid interaction, but success also relies on correct design, material choice, and installation.

 Contact Strata Geosystems for reliable geogrid reinforcement solutions that improve soil stability and load-bearing capacity.
 Our expert team is ready to assist you with your construction projects, ensuring effective results and quality materials.
 Reach out today to discuss your project needs!